 Bring on the Fun

 Once I had everything up and running, it was finally time for the fun part…listening to music!
 I spent the better part of a bitterly cold, snowy New England weekend listening to the factory-set Internet radio station presets on my Musica as well as stations WJIB (EZ listening; 128kbps/MP3), Best Smooth Jazz (UK; 128kbps/MP3), and Aural Awakenings (New Age; 192kbps/MP3).
 Since the transmitter was connected to the Como Audio system’s Line out, any source going to those outputs would be broadcast to the headphones via Bluetooth.
-Accordingly, I selected FM, Spotify, a few songs from my USB thumb drive (Leonid & Friends “25 or 6 to 4”; Freedust “Jump Up and Down” instrumental; and Neil Young’s “Old Man”), a couple of podcasts, and a CD (“David Bowie Glastonbury 2000”), and heard them each through the wireless headphones.
-Likewise, if you had an outboard device connected to your Como Audio system such as a turntable or a tape deck, that audio would also be wirelessly transmitted to the headphones when in Auxiliary mode.
+Accordingly, I selected FM, Spotify, a few songs from my USB thumb drive (Leonid & Friends “25 or 6 to 4”; Freedust “Jump Up and Down” instrumental; and Neil Young’s “Old Man”), a couple of podcasts, and a CD (“David Bowie Glastonbury 2000”), and heard them each through my wireless headphones.
+Likewise, if you had an outboard device connected to your Como Audio system such as a turntable or a tape deck, that audio would also be transmitted wireless to the headphones when in Auxiliary mode.
 I found the Plantronics sound quality to be very good indeed.
 The bass tended to be a bit over the top when listening to bass-heavy music, but that seems to be the way many headphones are being voiced nowadays.
-If you read my Hurray for Knobs blog article, you know I own several pairs of vintage wired headphones.
-I didn’t perform a direct A-B comparison with the Plantronics, but as nice as the BackBeat Pro 2’s sounded, I’d give the wired versions the edge for sound quality (although not being tethered to the Bluetooth headphones was undeniably liberating).
+I didn’t perform a direct A-B comparison between the Plantronics and my vintage wired headphones, but as nice as the BackBeat Pro 2’s sounded, I’d give the wired versions the edge for sound quality (although not being tethered to the Bluetooth headphones was undeniably liberating).
 As an aside, the Plantronics’ active noise cancelling (ANC) was okay, but not as efficacious as others I’ve tried (I could still hear my banjo clock chiming away in the background), but that’s not what I bought them for.
 The Plantronics specs state the battery lasts a generous 24 hours on a full charge, so you can use them for a long time as I did before a recharge is required.

 Roam If You Want To